Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Practical DevSecOps with Sigstore and cosign

-Sigstore and its CLI cosign have been transitioning from experiment to infrastructure for two years.
-Today large projects — Kubernetes, Istio, NPM with provenance, Python via PEP 740 — sign artifacts through the Sigstore chain.
+Sigstore[1] and its CLI cosign[2] have moved past being an experiment.
+Today large projects — Kubernetes, Istio, NPM with provenance, Python via PEP 740 — sign their artifacts through the Sigstore chain.
 But between “it exists” and “my team uses it well” there’s still a gap.
-This article is about closing that gap: signing images and binaries in a way that the signature means something and doesn’t become another checkbox.
+This article is about closing that gap: signing images and binaries so that the signature means something and doesn’t become another checklist item.

 What Sigstore Actually Does